flatironinstitute/dendro-old/README.md

 Dendro organizes datasets into projects, files and jobs, streamlining your data management process.
 Each project is associated a dandiset and a compute resource and comprises files and processing jobs.
 You can choose to make your projects public or private.

 Project files serve as either pointers to external data sources (e.g., DANDI assets) or as the output of specific processing jobs.
-These files are typically formatted in NWB (Neurodata Without Borders) format.
+These files are typically formatted in NWB format.
 To get started, you can use the DANDI import tool to seamlessly import data from DANDI repositories.
 Once imported, you can define processing jobs, such as spike sorting, that take these raw data files as input and generate new project files as output.
 Project files are immutable.

 ### Files and Jobs are Tightly Linked